Contact us: +91 9550333722 040 - 40102781

 Source

-Methanol occurs naturally in small-flowered oregano (5 to 45 ppm) (Baser et al., 1991), Guveyoto shoots (700 ppb) (Baser et al., 1992), orange juice (0.8 to 80 ppm), onion bulbs, pineapples, black currant, spearmint, apples, jimsonweed leaves, soybean plants, wild parsnip, blackwood, soursop, cauliflower, caraway, petitgrain, bay leaves, tomatoes, parsley leaves, and geraniums (Duke, 1992).
+Methanol occurs naturally in various plants including small-flowered oregano (5-45 ppm), Guveyoto shoots (700 ppb), orange juice (0.8-80 ppm), onion bulbs, pineapples, black currants, spearmint, apples, jimsonweed leaves, soybean plants, wild parsnip, blackwood, soursop, cauliflower, caraway, petitgrain, bay leaves, tomatoes, parsley leaves, and geraniums.
+It may also enter the environment through spills from formaldehyde solutions where it is used to prevent polymerization.

 Toxicity evaluation